babel/babel/README.md

 is the goal.
 This however obviously doesn't retain column mapping resulting in the output code not being very pleasant.

-Runtime required.

 ### [es6-transpiler](https://github.com/termi/es6-transpiler)

-Requires shims to compile and pollutes the global scope resulting in possible collisions.
+es6-transpiler requires shims to compile and pollutes the global scope resulting in possible collisions. es6-transpiler maps line-by-line, just like es6now, this results in the same issues such as lack of column information and unpleasant code output.

-## Performance

-    $ make bench